-Many people just ‘plug and play’ with their router, but knowing about your router’s Wi-Fi standards and bands, classification and features is important for selecting a capable wireless router for your needs.
+Many people just ‘plug and play’ with their router, but knowing about your router’s Wi-Fi standards and bands, classification and features are important for selecting a capable wireless router for your needs.

-Long story short, you should ideally be looking for a dual-band, 802.11ac wireless router.
-Failing that, an 802.11n router will do the job and is the cheaper and more commonly-available of the two standards of wireless router – any older standard and you run the risk of suffering from an inferior speed capacity.
+Long story short, you should ideally be looking for a dual-band, 802.11ac wireless router at minimum.
+Failing that, an 802.11n router will do the job, and is the cheaper option if you’re on a budget –but be warned, any older standard and you run the risk of suffering from an inferior speed capacity.

 Beyond the standards stipulated above, there are a few other numbers and letters to look out for when buying a wireless router.
-You might have seen codes starting with an ‘AC’ or ‘N’, followed by a three or four digit number – N600, AC1900 and so on.
-This is the Wi-Fi classification – it’s worth paying attention to it.
+You might have seen codes starting with an ‘AC’ or ‘N’, followed by a three or four-digit number – N600, AC1900 and so on.
+This is the Wi-Fi classification and it’s worth paying attention to it.
 The numbers stipulate, with dual-band routers, the combined speed of both bands, rounded to the nearest 100.
-For example, ‘AC1900’ roughly means a 600Mbps link speed using the 2.4GHz band, and 1300Mbps using the 5GHz band.
+For example, (stay with us) ‘AC1900’ roughly means a 600Mbps link speed using the 2.4GHz band, and 1300Mbps using the 5GHz band.

-Wireless routers generally vary in cost when they possess more bells and whistles and nifty features.
-Features such as router range, connection quantities, security and software designations, among other features can all make or break a router experience.
+Wireless routers generally vary in cost when they possess more bells and whistles and any nifty features.
+Features such as router range, connection quantities, security, and software designations – among other features – can all make or break a router experience.

-The comedic tragedy and irony with a 5GHz band is that it can actually reduce the range of your router, as the higher frequency is more susceptible to obstacles.
-To increase your chances of a fast connection, you’ll need both a compatible device AND less obstacles for the band to contend with.
-2.4GHz bands don’t usually suffer from such a ‘prima donna’ attitude and are less susceptible to obstructions and distance.
-All things considered, with the two bands over the same distance and with no obstructions, the 5GHz one will be quicker.
+The irony of a 5GHz band is that it can actually reduce the range of your router, as the higher frequency is more susceptible to obstacles.
+To increase your chances of a fast connection, you’ll need both a compatible device and fewer obstacles for the band to contend with.
+2.4GHz bands are less susceptible to any obstructions and distance; however, with the two bands over the same distance and with no obstructions, the 5GHz one will be quicker.

-In times of need, do you want a Ferrari or a Sherman tank to drive over that ditch and rescue you from certain death in a war?
 While the 5GHz band may be great if your router is sitting directly in front of you, if you’re upstairs in another room surrounded by walls, while the router is downstairs in the kitchen, you might find yourself being connected to the 2.4GHz band more often.
-If this is your common scenario, buying a 5GHz wireless router may be a waste of money, though one with dual-bands can still be a great investment.
+With only 42% of 2020’s survey respondents stating that their router has enough range for their entire house, buying a 5GHz wireless router may be a waste of money, though one with dual-band connectivity can still be a great investment.

 Routers with an ‘N’ classification can support a maximum of 30 device connections, while ‘AC’ routers can support around 100.
-This is likely why the ‘free Wi-Fi’ in the café is so slow, as everyone is trying to connect and is overwhelming the wireless router.
-While 30 connections is probably more than enough for your household, if you’re running a small business with frequent clients and a few staff all trying to connect, you might find your wireless router in need of an upgrade!
+This is likely why the free Wi-Fi in public is so slow, as everyone is trying to connect and is overwhelming the wireless router.
+While 30 connections is probably more than enough for your household, if you’re running a small business with frequent clients and a few staff all trying to connect, you might find your wireless router in need of an upgrade.

 Routers themselves act as a form of firewall simply by adding another ‘link in the chain’ for potential hackers and attacks to contend with.
 However, some routers offer additional security features, such as:

 Other features clearly fall under the ‘bells and whistles’ category.
-Some routers feature extra support for wireless printers, as well as various USB slots for plugging in media drives that can be accessed by everyone on the network.
-Other features such as gigabit LAN ports are also handy for getting the best speed possible, to connect your device directly with the wireless router.
-Ideally, routers should have multiple LAN ports.
+Some routers feature extra support for wireless printers, as well as various USB slots for plugging in any media drives that can be accessed by everyone on the network.
+Other features, such as gigabit LAN ports, are also handy for getting the best speed possible, to connect your device directly with the wireless router.
+Ideally, good routers should have multiple LAN ports.
 These are just some of the features you can expect, and generally the more you spend the more of these bells and whistles you can expect.

 No matter the brand of router, it pays to know a bit about the tech specs that are bandied about, as well as all the jargon related to speed and connectivity.
 Often, purchasing the most expensive wireless router out there isn’t always the best way to go, as you’ll need the latest devices to make the most of it.